 Resurrected.
 That's what all the papers say.
 At this very moment every newsstand in Japan is overflowing with legions of sleek, shiny magazine covers proclaiming this to be the dawn of a new era, a dissolution of everything old, ugly, and secret.
 Kaiba Corporation has been salvaged from the ashes, rescued from the gaping abyss of destruction, resurrected.
 A bold and daring hero has come charging into the midst of the battle with horns blazing, eyes firing sparks that could start electrical fires.

 I am that hero.
-I tore apart the crumbling façade of what KaibaCorp once claimed to be.
-I dragged it kicking, screaming, and spitting into the open expanse of the 21st Century, and have the bloody knuckles and bruised back to show for it.
+I tore apart the crumbling façade of what Kaiba Corp once claimed to be.
+I dragged it kicking, screaming, and spitting into the open expanse of the 21st Century, and I have the bloody knuckles and bruised back to show for it.

-But I would be lying if I said that that was the most meaningful part.
-Because it's not, not even close at all.
-When I see the all those glossy, gleaming magazine covers featuring my face staring out at empty space, when I see KaibaCorp's stock towering towards the atmosphere higher than the Himalayas, when I see the new ruby red and onyx black sport cars stacked outside my home like faceless playing cards, I know that this is not what I fought for.
+But I would be lying if I said that was the most meaningful part.
+Because it's not—not even close.
+When I see the all those glossy, gleaming magazine covers featuring my face staring out at empty space, when I see Kaiba Corp's stock towering towards the atmosphere, when I see the new ruby red and onyx black sport cars stacked outside my mansion like so many faceless playing cards, I know that this is not what I fought for.

-The truth is: I did not save it all.
+The truth is: I didn't.

 I did it because I wanted to be able to look myself in the mirror and know that I had done one thing in my life that was right.
 I did it, and I will keep doing it.
 I will work myself to death every day if it means that I can sleep at night.